-End of year assessments were carried out in July 2021 across all year groups using NFER tests.
+SATS tests were carried out in May 2022 for the first time since 2019 due to COVID.
+End of year assessments were carried out in May 2022 across years 3-5 using NFER tests.
 These tests were used to assess all pupil's performance, to identify gaps and to inform future planning.
 All teachers assessed Reading, Writing, Maths and Science by noting which key learning objectives the children had covered and understood.